nmdp-bioinformatics/hml-validation-portal/README.md

 These are broad items and more detailed descriptions will be added to these items in github (will be listed as issues).

+Steps to run on your computer
-Download the project using "git clone" command.
+1. Download the project using "git clone" command.
-To start the backend simply do "mvn clean install".
-And follow that by calling "java -jar hml-validation-portal.jar" from the target folder
+2. To start the backend simply do "mvn clean install".
+And follow that by calling "java -jar hml-validation-portal.jar" from the target folder.
-To start the UI, simply go to the hmlportaldashboard folder and run "ng serve --open" command in the terminal
+3. To start the UI, simply go to the hmlportaldashboard folder and run "ng serve --open" command in the terminal